niltonxp2/generating-invoice-react-pdf/README.md

-# Buildind a Invoice PDF
+# Building a Invoice PDF

 This repository shows how to create a pretty and simple PDF using React-Pdf in a project created with CRA.